addiraw/addiraw/FUTURE PROJECT.md

 -  [Third Project*.](/../../../../addiraw/square-root/blob/master/Redirectthree.md)

-* These project are visible to all except confidential.
+*These project are visible to all except confidential.*

-Link with * mark are not visible initially.
+*Link with * mark are not visible initially.*

-You can Email me to know or query about these projects*
+*You can Email me to know or query about these projects.*